dynasty-29/Phase-1-wk1-Code-Challenge/README.md

         A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+#### Solution
+    * I first created my function that helps get the students grade
+    * I wanted to use my prompt() function inside the main function so i encapsulated it, to prompt the user to key in grade.
+    * Validated this input from the grade given above
+    * used if loop to create a condition that helps go through all conditions to get the grade output from input given
+    * print my output as shown below

 ### Challenge 2: Speed Detector (Toy Problem)